Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston Players to Watch

-Sasser averages a team-high 16.9 points per contest.
-He is also posting 2.8 rebounds and 3.1 assists, shooting 44.1% from the floor and 38.8% from beyond the arc with 2.7 made 3-pointers per contest.
+Sasser paces his team in points per contest (16.9), and also posts 2.8 rebounds and 3.1 assists.
+Defensively, he posts 1.6 steals and 0.2 blocked shots.

-J'wan Roberts paces his squad in rebounds per game (7.8), and also averages 10.3 points and 1.2 assists.
-At the other end, he posts 0.7 steals and 1.4 blocked shots.
+J'wan Roberts puts up a team-high 7.8 rebounds per contest.
+In addition, he's registering 10.3 points and 1.2 assists, shooting 61.5% from the floor.

-Jamal Shead averages a team-best 5.4 assists per game.
-He is also averaging 10.4 points and 3 rebounds, shooting 41.1% from the field and 31.4% from beyond the arc with 1.2 made 3-pointers per contest.
+Jamal Shead leads his squad in assists per game (5.4), and also totals 10.4 points and 3 rebounds.
+At the other end, he tallies 1.8 steals and 0.2 blocked shots.

-Jarace Walker is averaging 11.1 points, 1.7 assists and 6.7 rebounds per contest.
+Jarace Walker averages 11.1 points, 6.7 rebounds and 1.7 assists per game.
+At the other end, he averages 1 steal and 1.2 blocked shots.

 Mark is posting 10 points, 1.8 assists and 4.9 rebounds per game.